Merutochan/RememberMe/README.md

 # Using the script:
 The system makes use of two variables which you can easily modify in the script itself.
 You get to write on a game variable (one _actual_ game variable) the info you want to pass.
 It can be anything!
-If you want to keep the Undertale idea as an example, it could contain a value 0-100 on how good-to-bad you've been in the previous savefile.
+If you want to keep the Undertale idea as an example, it could contain a value 0-100 on your alignment in the previous savefile.
 Once you proceed to play a New Game, the game will read the variable from the latest savefile you have in the folder and will store it into another variable.

 This way you can make a game "remember" some previous data.